opportunity-hack/Hackathon-Runbook/opportunity.md

 ### Seeking a location to hold the event is challenging
 When negotiating for space, we have to negotiate as as for-profit company which makes it more difficult to obtain a space to hold Opportunity Hack for free.
 If we are a public charity, the sponsoring location can allocate this cost as a tax-deductible expense – making it easier for us to obtain space.

-## How would Opportunity Hack work differently as a non-profit?
+## How does Opportunity Hack work differently as a non-profit?

 ### Funding for maintenance
 We currently do not receive any support from the for-profit founding company to keep code and software that has been developed up-to-date, and free of security vulnerabilities.
 This means that non-profits who receive a final project have to keep up with this on their own.